-Whereas Bill C-31 attempted to protect the acquired rights to band membership of new registrants, the proposed amendments to the registration regime of the Indian Act does not address this important issue.
-Indeed, for Band Councils that control their own membership under section 10 of the Indian Act, eligibility for band membership and the benefits arising from it (access to subsidized housing on reserves and Band-administered programs and essential services; the right to vote and run in Band Councils elections) would follow the Band Council rules.
+Whereas Bill C-31 attempted to protect the acquired rights to band membership of new registrants, the proposed amendments under Bill C-3 to the registration regime of the Indian Act does not address this important issue.
+Indeed, for Band Councils that control their own membership under section 10 of the Indian Act or otherwise under self-government arrangements, eligibility for band membership and the benefits arising from it (access to subsidized housing on reserves and Band-administered programs and essential services; the right to vote and run in Band Councils elections) would follow the Band Council rules and criteria.
 Thus under the new amendments, those who will acquire or regain status will not automatically be given band membership and its associated benefits.

-In 1985, with Bill C-31, several bands have consistently acted in defiance of the Indian Act amendments by refusing to grant membership to C-31 registrants (mostly women) or by illegally enacting discriminatory membership and custom election codes specifically targeting women who regained status in 1985 as well as their descendants32.
+In 1985, with Bill C-31, several bands have consistently acted in defiance of the Indian Act amendments by refusing to grant membership to C-31 registrants (mostly women) or by illegally enacting discriminatory membership and custom election codes specifically targeting women who regained status in 1985 as well as their descendants.
 Bill C-31 amendments in 1985 which were designed to redress the historical sexual discrimination faced by Aboriginal women were not enforced properly by the Federal Government.
 Thus creating situations that have led to grave violations of the fundamental human rights of Aboriginal women, who regained their status under Bill C-31 and their children since they are unable to live on-reserve, participate in the democratic process of elections and are denied access to Band-administered programs and services usually offered to community members.

-On this issue, half of the 21% of respondents living in a community which has enacted its own membership code believe that many membership codes add another level of discrimination against women who have regained their status through Bill C-3133.
-Moreover, 81% of respondents believe that membership to a community should be
+On this issue, half of the 21% of respondents living in a community which has enacted its own membership code believe that many membership codes add another level of discrimination against women who have regained their status through Bill C-31.
+Moreover, 81% of respondents believe that membership to a community should be automatic when an individual gains status.
+Reflecting members' opinion, QNW urges the Federal Government to grant band membership to new registrants and to create an

-32 Aboriginal women have had difficulties in exercising their rights as reinstated band members or in receiving services and benefits from their bands in defiance of the Indian Act amendments.
+&lt;sup>35 Aboriginal women have had difficulties in exercising their rights as reinstated band members or in receiving services and benefits from their bands in defiance of the Indian Act amendments.
 Several complaints of discrimination have indeed been filed against Band Councils.
 See Courtois v.
 Canada (Minister of Indian Affairs and Northern Development), [1991] 1 C.N.L.R.
 40 that illustrated some of the problems regarding Bill C-31 registrants and their access to band-provided services.
 See also Sawridge Band v.
 Canada, [Sawridge Band v.
 Canada (1998), 157 F.T.R.
 236 (F.C.T.D.); revd by Sawridge Band v.
 Canada, [1997] 3 F.C.
 580; (1997), 3 Admin.
 L.R.
 (3d) 69; 215 N.R.
 133 (C.A.) that considered the rights of reinstated women and the rights of Band Councils to determine membership.